Aelto/surreal-simple-querybuilder/README.md

 > Keep in mind all of the demonstrated features can be used independently of the
 > rest.
 They can all be combined if you want to, but if you prefer a lightweight
 > solution then it is possible as well.
+>
+> By default only the querybuilder is available, other modules require you to
+> enable their respective crate features.

  - A series of [examples are available](/examples/) to offer a **guided introduction** to the core features of the crate
  - An all-in-one example can be found in the [`querybuilder test project`](/tests/src/querybuilder.rs) and the [official surrealdb-client interface test](/tests/src/surrealdb_client.rs).
  - For an explanation of what each component in the crate does, refer to the chapters below.

-## Premade queries with dynamic parameters
+## Premade queries with dynamic parameters (`queries` feature)
 The crate offers a set of premade queries you can access in [`surreal_simple_querybuilder::queries::*;`](src/queries) or in the prelude for easier access.
 ```rust